Tooth Sensitivity

 The gums, tongue and palate should be brushed with a soft bristle brush every evening when the dentures are removed, and each day before you insert them to stimulate the gums and remove plaque accumulation.
 When removing dentures at night, brush them carefully to remove any loose debris and plaque then soak them in a cleansing solution.
 Your dentist will be able to recommend one.
 Some people keep theirs in an ultrasonic cleaner, but keep in mind that an ultrasonic cleaner doesn’t replace brushing.
 When cleaning your dentures, place a towel beneath them or clean them over a sink filled with water to avoid breakage.

 You should see your dentist 24 hours after delivery of your new dentures.
 It is not unusual to experience some initial discomfort.
 Minor adjustments can increase comfort and eliminate problems before they become more serious.
 Initially, a new denture may feel unusual in the mouth.
 The cheeks, lips, and tongue are very sensitive areas that require time to adjust.
-It is common to bite one’s cheek or tongue while acclimating to the new restoration.
+It is not uncommon to bite one’s cheek or tongue while acclimating to the new restoration.
 However, persistent soreness or irritation should be reported to your dentist.

 In addition to adjusting to the feel of new dentures, it will also take some practice learning to chew with them.
 Begin by slowly chewing on very small pieces of soft food, using both sides of the mouth simultaneously.
 As your comfort and confidence increase you can progress to larger pieces of soft food and then proceed to harder foods.